 The case provides a useful clarification of the application of the Duomatic principle in the BVI and the objective test to be applied when considering whether the shareholders have assented or reached a binding agreement on a company’s affairs outside the strict terms of its constitution.
 This will be of significant interest to directors in considering whether, in the circumstances, they are able to take action in reliance on the principle, or whether they would be well advised to adopt a more cautious approach and obtain a resolution in accordance with the company's articles of association.
 The case is of particular importance in relation to dispositions of more than 50% of a company's assets.

-If you would like further information on any of the issues raised above please contact Partner and Head of BVI Dispute Resolution David Harby.
+If you would like further information on any of the issues raised above please contact a member of our Dispute Resolution team.